vecna/trackmap/README.md

-# TrackMap project
+# Trackography project

-The TrackMap project is research by [Claudio ࿓  vecna](https://twitter.com/sniffjoke), developed with [Tactical Tech](http://www.tacticaltech.org), as part of the [MyShadow](http://myshadow.org) project.
+The Trackography project is research by [Claudio ࿓  vecna](https://twitter.com/sniffjoke), developed with [Tactical Tech](http://www.tacticaltech.org), as part of the [MyShadow](http://myshadow.org) project.

 *When you access media websites from your country, your Internet connection is being tracked by multiple third parties.
 And this happens constantly*.
 That's what we aim to illustrate.